artsy/hokusai/docs/Administering_Hokusai.md

 # Administering Hokusai

-This doc talks about some admin-level setup that must be performed before you can can start using Hokusai.
+This doc covers admin-level setup that must be performed before you can start using Hokusai.

 - Deploy a Kubernetes cluster
 - Create a kubectl config file